Great Leighs: History

-In the 2014 BBC series Britain's Great War Jeremy Paxman visits St Mary's Church, Great Leighs, and he describes the early loss of Captain Alan Tritton and brothers Privates Richard (Dick) and Arthur Fitch.
-He speaks with their niece, Valerie Frost.
+In the 2014 BBC series Britain's Great War, Jeremy Paxman visited St Mary's Church, Great Leighs, and he described the early loss of Captain Alan Tritton and brothers Privates Richard (Dick) and Arthur Fitch.
+He spoke with their niece, Valerie Frost.

 There is a spring by the side of the road at Cole Hill on Boreham Road, near Great Leighs Church.
 It once had a lion's head over the outlet.

-On 1 April 1949 the parish was abolished and merged with Little Leighs to form "Great and Little Leighs", part also went to Little Waltham.
+On 1 April 1949, the parish was merged with neighbouring Little Leighs to form a new civil parish called "Great and Little Leighs", subject to a minor adjustment to the boundary with Little Waltham at the same time.
+At the 1931 census (the last before the abolition of the civil parish), Great Leighs had a population of 728.

+Gate Farmhouse on Moulsham Hall Lane is a Grade II Listed Georgian property and the home of journalist Simon Heffer.
+It was built between 1820 and 1850.

 Racecourse

 In 2008, Great Leighs became home to the first new racecourse in 80 years, when the nearby Essex County Showground was converted into a state-of-the-art horse-racing venue.
 Great Leighs Racecourse held its first race meeting on 20 April 2008 and staged its first meeting fully open to the public from 28 to 29 May 2008.
 However, the course had its temporary licence revoked on 16 January 2009 and did not see racing again until 11 January 2015.